Also known as:

 Colour Adult:

 Male-yellow/green forehead, crown, cheeks, and throat; blue line behind eye; blue/grey occiput and nape; green/grey mantle, upper back and lesser wing coverts to scapulars and inside secondary feathers; dark cobalt blue lower back, rump, lesser underwing coverts and axillary feathers; dark blue primary and secondary coverts, outer secondary feathers and bases of inner primary feathers; underparts green washed with grey on flanks and sides of breast.
-Bill horn in colour.
+Beak horn in colour.
 Eye brown.
 Female-green on wings where blue is in male; blue tinge behind eye and on rump; blue/grey occiput and nape; face less yellow; grey wash on underparts absent.

 Colour Juvenile: